 For 2021-23 Diploma day: Thursday

-*STC – the current CPCAB Candidate Registration & Exam Fee for 2020-22 is £339 and subject to change for each year/course.
-The fee for 2021-2023 has yet to be confirmed by CPCAB.
+*STC – the current CPCAB Candidate Registration & Exam Fee for 2023-25 is £384 and subject to change for each year/course and yet to be confirmed by CPCAB.

 Plus, £25 – BACP Fee for the BACP Approved Practitioner Qualification.
 This is a one-off course payment for the 2 years & paid at the time of deposit.
 Please see attached document for more information.

 Deposit: Once you have been formally offered a place on the course, a deposit of £725 plus the CPCAB fee for the year will be required to secure your place.

 Cooling Off Period & Refunds: There is a 14-day cooling off period from the date of Westmeria receiving your deposit and confirming receipt of this.
 If you do cancel, any monies received from you up to this point will be refunded in full within 10 working days.
 However, after 14 days, no refunds will be made, and you will be liable for the course fee for the year.

 Payment is to be made by BACS transfer only.
 Fees can also be paid in full prior to the commencement of the course or a payment plan of 3 monthly instalments of £700 (due Sept, Oct and Nov) is available.
 A Payment Plan will be provided.